n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.

 In Sinhala, the only consonants that can appear in this position are "Ra" and "Ya".
-A "Halant,ZWJ,Ya" sequence after the base consonant will take on the "Yansaya" form when the `vatu` feature is applied.
-A "Halant,ZWJ,Ra" sequence after the base consonant will take on the "Rakaaraansaya" form when the `vatu` feature is applied.
+A "Halant,ZWJ,Ya" sequence after the base consonant or syllable base will take on the "Yansaya" form when the `vatu` feature is applied.
+A "Halant,ZWJ,Ra" sequence after the base consonant or syllable base will take on the "Rakaaraansaya" form when the `vatu` feature is applied.

 ![Yansaya ligation](/images/sinhala/sinhala-vatu-va.png)